HPInc/cloud_deployment_scripts/README.md

 Cloud Access Manager (CAM) enables highly-scalable and cost-effective Cloud Access Software deployments by managing cloud compute costs and brokering PCoIP connections to remote Windows or Linux workstations.
 The Cloud Access Manager solution is comprised of two main components – the Cloud Access Manager service, which is a service offered by Teradici to manage Cloud Access Manager deployments, and the Cloud Access Connector, which is the portion of the Cloud Access Manager solution that resides in the customer environment.
 To learn more about Cloud Access Manager, visit https://www.teradici.com/web-help/pcoip_cloud_access_manager/CACv2/

-This repository contains a collection of Terraform scripts for demonstrating how to deploy Cloud Access Connectors in a user's cloud environment. __Note: These scripts are suitable for creating deployments for demonstration, evaluation, or development purposes only.
-These deployments have not been designed to meet reliability, availability, or security requirements of production environments.__
+This repository contains a collection of Terraform scripts for demonstrating how to deploy Cloud Access Connectors in a user's cloud environment. __Note: These scripts are suitable for creating reference deployments for demonstration, evaluation, or development purposes.
+The infrastructure created may not meet the reliability, availability, or security requirements of your organization.__

 # Quickstart on GCP
 The quickest way to create an example deployment on GCP is to use the Quickstart Python script.
 The goal is to automate the creation of deployment as much as possible by using auto-generated values for required parameters.
 For a deployment with more customization options, please skip to [Getting Started](#getting-started)